Logan Kelly

 Test governance under load and context pressure.
 Run your agent through full-length scenarios — the longest conversations you expect in production, with realistic tool-call volumes and latencies.
 Does the escalation policy survive a 40-turn conversation?
 Does it survive a context compaction event?

 Treat policy changes as code changes.
 When you modify a policy — tighten a cost limit, add a new tool restriction, change an escalation trigger — run a full regression against the governance test suite.
-Policy configuration changes are as consequential as code changes and require the same validation discipline.
+Policy enforcement changes are as consequential as code changes and require the same validation discipline.
+The challenge isn't the individual change — it's catching how a single policy modification interacts with the rest of your governance stack.
+This is the same gap that separates benchmark testing from governance testing: isolated checks pass while the system-level invariant breaks.

-How Waxell handles this: Waxell's governance layer is architecturally separated from the agent — policies are enforced by the governance plane, not by instructions in the agent's context.
+How Waxell handles this: Waxell Runtime's governance layer is architecturally separated from the agent — policies are enforced by the governance plane, not by instructions in the agent's context.
 This means the OpenClaw class of failure (governance instruction lost to context compaction) can't happen: the policy isn't in the context to begin with, so context changes don't affect it.
-Waxell's pre-production testing environment lets you run adversarial governance tests — cost limits, escalation triggers, permission boundaries — before any of it goes live.
+Waxell Runtime ships with 50+ policy categories out of the box, covering cost limits, escalation triggers, permission boundaries, and content filters — each testable independently via Waxell's pre-production testing environment before anything goes live.
+For agents you didn't build, Waxell Connect governs external and vendor agents with no SDK and no code changes required.

 Behavioral testing is necessary.
 It's not sufficient.
 The teams building serious production agent systems are discovering they need two distinct QA disciplines: one for the agent, one for the control layer above it.
-The second one barely exists yet as a formal practice.
+The second one barely exists yet as a formal practice — and Gartner's prediction that 40% of enterprise agents will be demoted or decommissioned by 2027 due to post-production governance gaps tells you what happens when that testing discipline is missing.
 That's the gap to close before the next OpenClaw incident is yours.

 Frequently Asked Questions